Keeping our identities secure has never been more important. In fact, identity theft hit an all-time high in 2016, and it shows no signs of slowing.

 There are several cost tiers to choose from when signing up for Identity Guard.

-There is an additional plan that offers monthly credit reports instead of quarterly reports.
-This upgrade will cost you $24.99 per month.
-All of these plans provide identity protection for a single user.
+There are two plans that offer monthly credit scores.
+This upgrade will cost you between $15.99-$23.99 per month.
+All of these plans provide identity protection for a single user or a family.
+Identity Guard family plans cover all adults and children residing within the same household.

 What if you want to protect your entire family from identity theft?
-Identity Guard actually provides family plans for an additional $5.99 per month.
+Identity Guard actually provides family plans for an additional charge.

 The Final Word on Identity Guard

-Identity Guard is a solid product if you’re looking for a protection company that is really comprehensive in its approach.
+Identity Guard is a solid product if you’re looking for an identity protection service that is comprehensive in its approach.

-This might not be the company to go with if you’re protecting a personal empire.
-You might want to choose a company that offers tougher protection and real-time remediation if you have the means to do so.
+If you’re protecting a personal empire, you might want to choose a company that offers tougher protection and real-time remediation if you have the means to do so.